Stereotactic body radiotherapy

 All types of stereotactic body radiotherapy work in a similar way.
 The machine focuses beams of radiation on the target.
 Each beam does little damage to the tissues it passes through.
 The spot where all the beams meet gets a high dose of radiation.

 The high dose of radiation causes tumors to shrink.
 Over time, the radiation causes blood vessels to close, robbing tumors of their blood supply.

 Before the procedure

 - Planning.
-Using the imaging scans and specialized software, your treatment team will determine the best combination of radiation beams to target your tumor or other abnormality.
+Using the imaging scans and specialized software, your health care team plans the best approach to treatment.

 During the procedure

 Children might receive medicine to put them in a sleep-like state during the procedure.
 Adults typically don't need this medicine.
 If you feel very nervous about your treatment, you might receive medicine to help you relax.